Culture Biosciences

 Can Plant-Based Businesses Scale?
 David Ziskind of Black and Veatch

 Director of Engineering, Next Gen Ag, David Ziskind of Black and Veatch answers this hot question: if plant-based products are so popular, why aren’t there more of them?
 On this episode of the Plant-based Business Hour with Elysabeth Alfano, they talk about the difficulty of scaling.
 Specifically, they discuss, What are the biggest challenges in scaling?
 Are strategic partnerships better than building smaller independent plants?
 What are the problems with co-manufacturing and with running independent plants?
 What are David’s predictions for when and how the sector scales and will plant based companies be able to do it or will they be forced to sell?
-Display content from YouTube Click here to display content from YouTube.
+Display “Manufacturing in an Evolving Food Supply System” from YouTube Click here to display content from YouTube.
 Learn more in YouTube’s privacy policy.
-Always display content from YouTube Open “Manufacturing in …
+Always display …

 more